CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     yarn
     yarn start

-5. open `localhost:3000` with your browser (If report "JavaScript heap out of memory", please refer to this `website <https://support.snyk.io/hc/en-us/articles/360002046418-JavaScript-heap-out-of-memory>`_)
+5. open `localhost:3000` with your browser (If report "JavaScript heap out of memory", please try to type "export NODE_OPTIONS=--max-old-space-size=8192" on your terminal or refer to this `website <https://support.snyk.io/hc/en-us/articles/360002046418-JavaScript-heap-out-of-memory>`_)

 Here are some Tips: